-Defections hit Nigeria ruling party, Senate president may also quit
+Defections hit Nigeria ruling party in blow to Buhari ahead of election

 Divisions emerged publicly in the weeks following the APC’s conference in June where new party leaders were elected.
 Others saw their hopes of greater powers within the party dashed just months before the presidential and legislative elections.

-The PDP, which was in power from the start of civilian rule in 1999 until Buhari took office in 2015, said in a tweet that 32 lawmakers in the lower House of Representatives had also defected from the APC.
+The PDP, which was in power from the start of civilian rule in 1999 until Buhari took office in 2015, said in a tweet that 32 lawmakers in the lower House of Representatives had also joined from the APC.

 The defections may also make it harder for Buhari to enact his legislative agenda for the remainder of his first term.